code-differently/code-differently-25-q1/lesson_00/Davis D./README.md

 ## Reach Me

-  You can reach me via Instagram... or Email...
+  You can reach me via [linked in](www.linkedin.com/in/davisdw2004) or Email at davisdwendell@gmail.com